Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog post took about two hours to prepare and makes sixty-four days in a row with a new one.
-Please remember …
+This blog post took a bit more than two hours to prepare and makes seventy-nine days in a row with a new one.
+Please remember to use my B&H affiliate links or to save money at Bedfords by using the BIRDSASART discount code at checkout.

 Canon EOS R5 Camera User’s e-Guide